aws-amplify/amplify-ui/packages/ui/src/theme/README.md

-# Amplify UI Design Tokens
+# Amplify UI Theme

 ## Design Tokens

+The Amplify UI theme is built with Design Tokens.

 ## Build

+This package generates the core CSS used by Amplify UI for the web on any framework.

 ## Usage